 “My, aren’t you full of questions, Riddler?” the blonde Trickster replied.
 “But ain’t that always the way.”
 He laughed, but his colleague was not amused.
-“OK, seriously, I did hang up the air-shows for a while.
+“Okay, seriously, I did hang up the air-shoes for a while.
 Wanted to head out to Hollywood to try my hand at the special-effects industry.
 Thought it’d be good to have something fall back on, you know?”

 “So you did drop out!”